wizardry-tools/content-wizard/README.md

 ## Local Development

 If you intend on doing any local development or testing with this tool, include the `localDev` maven Profile.
-This will setup the required CORS policy and example content to search against.
+This will setup the required CORS policy.

     mvn clean install -PautoInstallSinglePackage,localDev

 Note: If you swap between adding and removing the `localDev` profile, you may have to manually re-install project packages via [CRX PackageManager](/crx/packmgr/index.jsp)

+Note: Just refer to the We.Retail content for local dev/testing...
+Or your own content.

 ## Documentation